MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 Here are some frequently asked questions about Power Automate standalone licenses.

-## How do Power Automate license plans work?
+## How do Power Automate license plans work for flow runs?

 If a flow is set to the Power Automate process plan, then it can access premium connectors, has the highest limits, and always uses the process plan request limits, regardless of who runs the flow.